 These tests are mainly conducted to check the design and the UX flow of the software.
-Any defects on the visible side of the application are identified and reported so that the prototypes can be reworked before the MVP is launched.
+Any defects on the visible side of the application are identified and reported so that the prototypes can be reworked before launching the MVP.
 These types of tests, if successful, also help attract seed funding for the product.

 Pair testing is a practice where two people work simultaneously and in the same space to test the software.
 This type of testing can be conducted by a tester-tester pair or even a developer-tester pair.
 Pair testing is foolproof and offers speedy results.

 Quadrant 3: System or User Acceptance Level, Business Facing